"If you break your leg, don't come running to me!"

 Big businesses need to be just as careful.
 Do you have a checklist for when employees leave?
 Make sure you remove leavers from their Facebook Business Page role as well as the parking rota.

 Really?
 A disgruntled employee who has Admin access can lock you out and post whatever they like on your Facebook page.
-So please be careful who you give this permission to.
+So please be careful.
 It’s best to give them Editor level rather than Admin level permission.

 Lucky you.
 But what happens if they go on a world trip without giving you access?
 This is true story and the company in question now can’t post anything to their page.
 Make sure you are an Admin, even if you don’t deal with anything yourself.
 In the future, you may ask someone like me to help out.
 But if I don’t have access, I can’t do anything.